accessun/blog/_posts/What-the-heck-is-the-volatile-keyword-and-why-use-it.md

 When a thread takes a read/write operation on a value, the operation may happen either from main memory or the CPU cache used by the thread.
 The CPU cache used by the thread is local to the thread itself.
 The cache is used for performance considerations, so that a read/write operation can just occur in the cache rather than in the main memory which is more expensive for threads to perform such operations.

 For a typical write operation, the thread writes to the CPU cache that is local to the thread first.
-And then the writen value is flushed to the main memory.
+And then the written value is flushed to the main memory.
 However, one cannot decide for sure that the flush occurs.
 Likewise, in some scenarios, the read operation may just occur in the cache for the read thread.

 Think of this: the execution flow of a read thread is determined by a shared variable.
-Another thread changed to value of the shared variable but the change was't flushed to the memory in time.
+Another thread changed to value of the shared variable but the change hasn't been flushed to the memory in time.
 Or the change had been flushed to the memory, but for some reasons, the read operation reads the value of the shared variable from its CPU cache instead of the main memory.
 Unexpected results can surely arise from such a situation.

 Back to our previous code.
 When the WRITE-THREAD starts, it goes immediately into blocked state due to the invocation of `Thread.sleep(100)`.
 Now, the READ-THREAD goes into the `while` loop and stays in the loop.
 After 100 milliseconds, the WRITE-THREAD wakes up and updated the value of `stop`.
 Chances are the updated value, which is `true` now, is flushed to the main memory.
 But the while loop is so optimized that it just busy reading from its local cache and hasn't had a chance to look into the main memory.
 So the loop never breaks.

 ### Using the `volatile` keyword

-So the question is how can we guarantee that read/write of a variable is read from or written to the main memory instead of the CPU cache local to the thread that is operating on the value.
+The question is how can we guarantee that read/write of a variable is read from or written to the main memory instead of the CPU cache local to the thread that is operating on the value.

 The answer is the `volatile` keyword.
-By declaring a variable as `volatile`, we tells the program any write operation to the variable should be immediately flushed to the main memory, and any read operation of the variable should read from the main memory instead of local cache.
+By declaring a variable as `volatile`, we tell the program any write operation to the variable should be immediately flushed to the main memory, and any read operation of the variable should read from the main memory instead of local cache.

 The fixed code should like this: